How to Get Soot Out of Carpet

 • Cleaning rags: Pick up a cleaning rag or towel as well – something disposable, as soot stains may not wash out very easily.
 Paper towels can also work.

 • A bucket: You will want a medium-sized bucket that you can quickly fill with warm water from the sink.
-If you’re short on buckets, a durable plastic bowl will work just fine.
+A durable plastic bowl will work fine if you’re short on buckets.

-• A sack or trash bag: Always useful any time you’re cleaning up a mess.
+• A sack or trash bag: Always helpful when cleaning up a mess.

 Step 1: Scoop Up Any Large Cinders and Ash Particles

-The key with this step is to avoid any pressure that will grind the soot further into the carpet and stain fibers even more.
+The key to this step is to avoid any pressure that will grind the soot further into the carpet and stain fibers even more.

 That will make the next steps much more difficult, so this needs a light touch.

-I don’t recommend using a brush and dustpan, no matter how tempting it maybe – it’s harder to avoid digging particular deeper, and you can also swoop ash up into the air and spread it even further around.
+I don’t recommend using a brush and dustpan, no matter how tempting it may be – it’s harder to avoid digging particularly deeper, and you can also swoop ash up into the air and spread it even further.

 Step 2: Apply the Baking Soda